danielsaidi/website_danielsaidi/collections/_posts/2022/2022-07-01-building-a-rich-text-editor-for-uikit-appkit-and-swiftui.md

 #endif
 ```

-Using protocols to communicate any bridging between the two platforms is a nice way to make our code cleaner in a controlled way.
-The most important thing is however that both platforms get the same api:s and to remove the need for `#if` checks in our library.
+Using protocols to communicate any bridging between the two platforms is a nice way to make our code cleaner in a controlled way and remove the need for `#if` checks within the library.

 To design SwiftUI for multi-platform use, we can create a `ViewRepresentable` typealias that makes platform-specific views in SwiftUI regardless of platform.